Our People and Our Many Groups

 There is a balance between commitment to the church, enjoyment of the church and its community, and other life areas, and people sometimes tilt too far in the direction of church commitments.
 This has at times been an issue in recruiting enough members for some of our committees.

 Our church is very social action-oriented.
 There are certain things that we do on a regular basis, such as the shared offering, which started in 2004.
 We donate half of our Sunday cash collection and all designated checks to a different charity each month.
-We work on Habitat for Humanity Builds and are now involved in the first interfaith build in the community.
+We work on Habitat for Humanity Builds and were involved in the first interfaith build in the community.
 We participate every year in the C-U Pride parade.
-The entire church voted to embark on a two-year Racial Justice Initiative, which just started this fall.
-It is working on consciousness-raising and education in the first year.
-Hopefully, this may help us learn how to work on increasing racial diversity in our church, an area in which we would like to improve.
+The entire church voted to embark on a two-year Racial Justice Initiative, which is finishing its second year now.

 We have a very active Care Core, so named because caring is a “core” value.
 Every church member is on the listserv, unless they opt out.
 A core group meets monthly, and send out information about things going on with people in the church who may need a phone call, visit, meals, ride to a medical appointment, card, or some other kind of help.
 We take care of each other and many members have been amazed at the amount of help provided when they needed an extra hand.